 The San Francisco Dyke March is held Saturday, June 25, gathering at Dolores Park at noon, with the march traditionally commencing in the late afternoon from 18th and Dolores.
 Before the march there's live music and other performances at the park.

+The San Francisco LGBT Pride Celebration takes place over Saturday (noon to 6 pm), and Sunday (11 am to 6:00 pm) at the San Francisco Civic Center, just east of San Francisco City Hall.
 Festivities include more than 300 vendors, artists, and other exhibitors; a slew of music and comedy acts playing on the Main Stage, and similar performances and programming at Pride's more than 20 other stages and pavilions, such as the Trans, Homo Hip Hop, Asian and Pacific Islander, Women's, Soul of Pride African American, Latin, 60+ Space, Clean and Sober, HIV Pavilion, Leathery Alley, and more.
-Here's a map of the Civic Center festival grounds.

 The final event is San Francisco LGBT Pride Parade, which begins at 10:30 am on Sunday and proceeds along Market Street, beginning at Market and Beale streets (near California Street) and continues for about 10 blocks, ending at 8th Street.
 Take a look at the map of the Parade Route.